The immune system is our body’s way to defend itself from the unknown

 The immune system may not see the cancer cells as foreign because the cancer cells (and their antigens) are not different enough from those of normal cells.
 To overcome this, researchers have designed ways to help the immune system recognize cancer cells and strengthen their response so that it will destroy them.

 Immunotherapy is a medical term to refer to the treatment of diseases by stimulating your own immune system to work in a more effective way or by giving you man-made immune system proteins.
 Immunotherapy can be a strong option for the treatment of cancer.

 Immunotherapy drugs are now being used as treatments for cancers, including cancers of the bladder, breast, colon, kidney, lung, and prostate, as well as leukemia, lymphoma, multiple myeloma, and melanoma.

 Some cancers are actually caused by viruses and therefore a vaccine can help prevent those cancers.
 Human Papilloma Virus (HPV) has been linked to cervical, anal, throat, and a few other cancers, thus getting the HPV vaccine can in many cases prevent these cancers.

 Receiving the Hepatitis B vaccine can help lower the risk of getting liver cancer for individuals that suffer from long-term infections from the Hepatitis B virus.

-Although most cancers are not caused by infections, researchers are in very early stages in trying to see if it is possible to develop vaccines for other cancers.
+Although most cancers are not caused by infections, researchers are in the very early stages of trying to see if it is possible to develop vaccines for other cancers.

 This way, most of the surrounding healthy cells aren’t damaged.